MatIketani/MatIketani/README.md

 # Olá!

-Apaixonado por tecnologia e programação, tentando a todo tempo melhorar meu repertório e me tornar a melhor versão de eu mesmo.
+Passionate about technology and programming, always trying to improve my repertoire and become the best version of myself.
-Intermediário na linguagem Python, uma das mais utilizadas no mercado da computação atualmente, estudante de TypeScript e Node.JS nas tecnologias ExpressJS, Socket.IO, Vue.JS.
-Interessado em seguir carreiras no desenvolvimento web e back-end.
+Intermediate in Python language, one of the most used in the computing market today, student of TypeScript and Node.JS in ExpressJS, Socket.IO, Vue.JS technologies.
+Interested in pursuing careers in web and backend development.

-Belo Horizonte - Minas Gerais.
+Belo Horizonte - Minas Gerais, Brazil.

 <div>
   <a href="https://github.com/MatIketani">